streamlit/streamlit/docs/pre_release_features.md

 2. The feature is potentially tweaked over time, with possible API/behavior breakages.
 3. At some point, we either move the feature into `st.beta` or remove it from `st.experimental`.
 Either way, we leave a stub in `st.experimental` that shows an error with instructions.

-**Keeping up-to-date with experimental features**

-- Experimental features will be announced in the changelog.
-- Experimental features will show up in a separate section of the API page in the docs, called experimental features.
-- We'll announce big feature releases in the Discuss forum.

 Let us know if you have any [questions or feedback](https://discuss.streamlit.io/) about the new namespaces!